odubno/gauss-naive-bayes/README.md

 * It is the probability given the new data under all possible features for each class.
 * It isn't necessary for the Naive Bayes Classifier to calculate this, because we're only looking for the prediction and not the exact probability.
-* The results do not change or change very little.
+* The results do not change at all.
 Though we do calculate it here.

 ## Normal PDF Formula: